 We don't display a rating unless a film has received at least 5 votes.
 And we do not display votes for a film before it has actually been screened/released.
 In some rare cases we may have an incorrect release date attached to a title, which means that the film may be already available but still be marked as unreleased and therefore missing a rating.
 If this is the case, you can submit a correction to the film's release date (if applicable) or contact us with detail of the film's release date/status and we'll look into it.

 What is the "IMDb Staff" category displayed in some vote breakdowns?

 Those are votes cast by IMDb staff members.
 As explained here they do not carry a special weight on the rating.

-According to its rating, film XYZ should be in the Top 250 list but it's missing.
+According to its rating, film or show XYZ should be in the Top 250 list but it's missing.
 Why?